moshner/kcdc-2019/notes/get-to-know-babel.md

 Babel helps you learn the ES6 syntax and see what is happening behind the scenes with the repl tool[^1]

-[ ] Can we use Lebab to help upgrade the legacy code in the upcoming redesign?
+Can we use Lebab to help upgrade the legacy code in the upcoming redesign?

-## Actions
-[x] Create summary

-[ ] Migrate notes to Evernote

 ## Resources
 * [Babel Docs](https://babeljs.io/docs/en)